CascaSpace/keep-unchanged-values/README.md

 // result[3] will be a reference to oldArray[1] since they are equal
 ```

+## Goals
+Made for [Casca Extension](https://casca.space/) to optimize the perfomance of updating the data in the store and reduce the number of re-renders.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.